ondrej-kvasnovsky/algorithms/data-structures/binary-search-tree/height-balanced-bst/convert-sorted-array-to-binary-search-tree.md

 ## Solution

 Start in the middle and add the other nodes recursively to left and right \(depending on what we read from the middle\).
+Stop when left starts to be bigger than right \(length of the array minus one\).

 ```
 /**